jamen/hyperapp-persist/readme.md

 ## Usage

-This plugin only gives you `state.previous`, and your job is to load the previous state into your new state how you like.
-This is not difficult at all.
-Just define [a new action](https://github.com/hyperapp/hyperapp/blob/master/docs/core.md#actions) to restore the state:
+You get `state.previous` to load the previous state into the current state by simply defining a `action`:

 ```js
 restorePreviousState: (state) =>